 Spotify is a Long Game

-Jason Jones added that this is a long-game: “Do not be afraid of slow but consistent growth” don’t be impatient.
+Jason Jones added that this is a long game: “Do not be afraid of slow but consistent growth” don’t be impatient.
 Sometimes you can start off on a branded playlist ‘The Sound of’ and you have to show growth of performance w/in those and this may take 4-5 months.”Look at your historical data and see what causes spikes.

 Build Your Own Playlisting Initiatives

 Start sharing Spotify playlists in which your music is included.
-You need to build up plays and then, this impacts the current song that you are working and any forthcoming singles coming down your pipeline.
+You need to build up plays and then, this impacts the current song that you are working on and any forthcoming singles coming down your pipeline.
 Create playlists of your own music AND things you love and include yourself and share.
 You need to create: reach, influence, and non-skip streaming.